Hermes + Agent Ops / Foundation

 01

-Explain the video's core claim as: Learn Hermes as an operations surface: sessions, tools, project state, permissions, and the habits needed to keep agent work moving.
+State the transcript-backed claim in your own words: Learn Hermes as an operations surface: sessions, tools, project state, permissions, and the habits needed to keep agent work moving.

 02